AlexRH1990/Banker_algorithm/README.md

 Push to the branch (git push origin feature/new-feature).
 Open a pull request.
 Authors
-[Your Name] - Lead developer and project owner.
+Alexander Ramírez - Lead developer and project owner.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.